 Although I haven’t purchased one myself, If I was to replace the Mini A8 I would opt for the slightly more pricey tracker by Tkstar on Amazon.

-Most importantly though, the item description AND user reviews seem to suggest that the GPS functionality is working, and to around 5 meters accuracy.
+Most importantly though, the item description AND user reviews seem to suggest that the GPS functionality is working, and up to 5-10 meters of accuracy.

 That, coupled with the accompanying app, geo-fencing, and other features, what more could you ask for?